I’m a professional Coach who helps women like you find their purpose and head towards their newly clarified professional

 I spent the first part of my career working in non-profit management – specifically on issues around food security.
 I served as an “intrapreneur” for over 12 years with City Harvest – the first and largest food rescue organization in the country based in New York City.

-I hold a BA in Anthropology from the University of Vermont, a coaching certification from NYU and have been a certified Myers Briggs Personality Indicator practitioner since 2014.
+I hold a BA in Anthropology from the University of Vermont, coaching certification from NYU, and am ICF Certified.

-I volunteer my time as a career counselor at Dress for Success, NYC and as a prep chef at my local soup kitchen in Park Slope, Brooklyn where I live with my husband and two children.
+I volunteer my time as a prep chef at my local soup kitchen in Park Slope, Brooklyn where I live with my husband and two children.

 ARE YOU READY TO GET STARTED?